Medication Search - Diamicron MR

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Who should NOT take the Diamicron MR medication?
+Who should NOT take Diamicron MR?

 Do not take gliclazide MR if you: